ovrlay/LibOverlay/README.md

 # Usage

 - Add included scripts to Unity Project
-- Attach sample overlay to game object
+- Attach "OverlaySample" and "Initialize" to a game object
 - Set texture to render as overlay